selimslab/selimslab.github.io/_posts/notes/articles/phil/2020-5-30-parenting.md

 a way to teach responsibility is to take them seriously and treat them with respect. it makes them feel like grown-ups and they love it

-let a child  be angry, do not yell, remember that they are children and you are and adult
+let a child  be angry, do not yell, remember that they are children and you are the adult

 some great reads